Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 An HDMI console is highly recommended for setting up your unit with Bootware.
 The process of repartitioning and loading takes time and the console is handy for monitoring progress.

-Bootware 1.2 includes a new, consolidated User Interface.
+Bootware 1.2 includes a new, consolidated user interface.
 The process of installation and configuration has changed since 1.1.

-Details of the commands in this Quickstart are linked in line.
+Details of the commands in this Quickstart are linked in-line.
 See the [Features](../features) section for more information on how to use Bootware.

 ### Overview of steps to get up and running